antoineservais1307/Exquisite-corpse-antoine-servais/README.md

 Which in insight was really not convenient
 How to avoid skyscrapper when you sleep ?
 The superhero is only alive until then by sheer luck

+Fortunately, he has a really nice ordinary power :
+He is a sleepwalker, but with a semi consciousness Basically, just enough to avoid unwanted collisions